Disclaimer: I do not claim to own anything that Anne McCaffrey has written. I own my own ideas and my own characters.

 The checkup was quick and painless to be honest.
 The doctor flashed a light in her eyes and used a scanner thing to check to make sure Angie's head wound was healing fine, and then proceeded to ask a few questions.

-Most of the questions Angie didn't really care about, one thought caught her attention.
-The doctor asked her if she'd had any increase in senses recently.
+Most of the questions Angie didn't really care about, one though caught her attention.
+The doctor asked her if she'd had any increase or decrease with her senses recently.
 Angie tilted her head and frowned at that one.
 The doctor assured her it was a typical question asked to evaluate any trauma the brain may have suffered.
 She answered, but on the way back to her suite she mulled over that last question several times.

 To be honest Angie hadn't noticed any change in her senses.
 Other than thinking she'd heard voices in the crystal, nothing strange had happened.